pachyderm/docs/content/latest/reference/pachctl/pachctl_wait.md

----
-# metadata #
-title:  pachctl wait
+## pachctl wait

-description: "Wait for the side-effects of a Pachyderm resource to propagate."
+Wait for the side-effects of a Pachyderm resource to propagate.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - wait-commit
-  - wait-job
-cliGlossary:  w
----

 ### Synopsis